carbolymer/nix-container-image-pin/README.md

     };
   }
   ```
 7. Build your configuration.
-Your container image will be pinned.
+Your container image will be pinned to your `containerImagesPin` input version.